-As previously discussed, one fundamental idea to come out of the field of relaxed memory is the concept of litmus tests.
-Virtual memory is no different, and exploring the architectural intent is best done through the creation, discussion and evaluation of small programs which are representative examples of common patterns.
+Virtual memory poses its own challenges, but is fundamentally no different than the other fragments of Arm we have seen, and exploring the architectural intent is best done through the creation, discussion, and evaluation of, small programs which are representative examples of common software patterns.

-However, as we explore more of the system semantics more and more of the system state plays an integral role in the behaviours we see.
-For this reason we need a new language for describing the state of the system, with features not supported by the language supported by the previous litmus, rmem, herd, and diy tools [63, 49, 39, 86], in particular, the translation table state.
+As we explore more of the system semantics, more and more of the system state plays an integral role in the behaviours we see.
+For this reason, to describe the litmus tests exploring those behaviours, we need a new language for describing the state of the system in a terse way, covering features not supported by the litmus test formats supported by the previous litmus, rmem, herd, and diy tools [64, 49, 39, 87].

-The litmus tests here are given in the isla-axiomatic test format, extended with a small DSL for describing the initial (and symbolic constraints on) the pagetables.
-This format is described in detail in the isla-axiomatic documentation [87].
-TODO: Put description in an appendix?
+The litmus tests here are given in the isla-axiomatic test format, extended with a small DSL for describing the initial state (and runtime constraints of) the pagetables.
+This format is described in detail in the isla-axiomatic documentation [88].